OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_200.md

 		[oracle@@OGG181DB183 bin] ./oggca.sh

-- Once the configuration wizard starts (Figure 3-1), you will be presented with the first step of the configuration process.
+- Once the configuration wizard starts, you will be presented with the first step of the configuration process.
 On this screen, you will use an **existing Service Manager**.
 Items you need to provide are:

- A. ***Existing Service Manager***

-	For an existing Service Manager, make sure you select the correct radio button.
+ A. ***Existing Service Manager***:For an existing Service Manager, make sure you select the correct radio button.

- B ***Provide the Listening Hostname/Address***

-	By default this will populate with the hostname as being 127.0.0.1.
+ B ***Provide the Listening Hostname/Address***:By default this will populate with the hostname as being 127.0.0.1.
 This is expected and as designed.

- C. ***Provide a Listening Port***

-	This should be the already configured Service Manager port number.
-Do not change this.
-	If you are unsure of what the port number is, then refer to the previous lab on how to configure the Service Manager.
+ C. ***Provide a Listening Port***:This should be the already configured Service Manager port number.
+Do not change this.If you are unsure of what the port number is, then refer to the previous lab on how to configure the Service Manager.

 You have completed lab 200!   **Great Job!**